 Under some conditions, it is possible to deduct compulsory social security contributions from taxable income if paid in another EU or European Economic Area (EEA) member state or in Switzerland.

-Since 2020, there was a two-fold increase in deductible costs for employees.
-Monthly deductible expenses increased from 111.25zł to 250zł per month.
+Monthly deductible expenses are 250zł per month.
 This is a standard deduction for employees.
 The annual limit of tax costs cannot exceed 3,000zł.
 If obtaining income from more than one employment relationship, the upper limit of costs increased to 4,500zł.

 The limit of the deduction is 120,000zł per annum.